THE EUROPEAN COMMISSION TRAINEES ASSOCIATION

 4. The Alumni subcommittee has the mandate to expand the network of trainees by organising events with and for the Alumni of the Blue Book traineeship.
 The subcommittee shall reach out to trainees from previous session to expand the Alumni Network.
 The main responsibility of the subcommittee is the organisation of the “Yearbook” which consists of individual trainees’ data collected on a voluntary basis – such as names, photo, placement in the EC, what they studied, or what they learned during their traineeship.

-5. The Diverstiy & Inclusion subcommittee has the mandate to coordinate the efforts to make the traineeship experience inclusive, organise awareness-raising events, and conduct relevant surveys.
+5. The Diversity & Inclusion subcommittee has the mandate to coordinate the efforts to make the traineeship experience inclusive, organise awareness-raising events, and conduct relevant surveys.

-6. Each Coordinator shall be in close contact with the President and ensure that the Trainees’ Commmittee is kept informed of their subcommittee’s activities.
+6. Each Coordinator shall be in close contact with the General Coordinator and ensure that the Trainees’ Commmittee is kept informed of their subcommittee’s activities.

 3. All subcommittees are subject to the Statutes of the Association and may be audited by the Auditors.
 They also fall under the scope of protection of the Trainees' Committee and are covered by the Association's insurance scheme.
 However, the Trainees' Committee declines any liability for subcommittee activities that have not received prior approval.